What I learned from the book Designing Data-Intensive Applications

 This was interesting because it explains why something like Apache Cassandra chooses an LSM-tree architecture.
 Cassandra’s storage engine is based on log-structured merges.
 It writes to an in-memory table and an append-only log, then periodically flushes sorted data to disk and compacts it in the background.

-This design achieves excellent write performance on commodity hardware, as Cassandra emphasizes, at the cost of read amplification (reads must check multiple SSTable files); hence, Cassandra utilizes Bloom filters and data summaries to maintain fast reads (CockroachDB does similar).
+This design achieves excellent write performance on commodity hardware, as Cassandra emphasizes, at the cost of read amplification (reads must check multiple SSTable files).
+Hence, Cassandra and CockroachDB use Bloom filters and data summaries to maintain fast reads.

 ➡️ What are Bloom filters?
-A Bloom filter is a compact, probabilistic data structure that allows quickly checking if an element is in a set.
-Because it stores only bits, it needs far less memory than a full set and answers in constant time (fast lookup).
-Yet, it can have occasional false positives.
+A Bloom filter is a compact, probabilistic data structure that allows fast checking if an element is in a set.
+Because it stores only bits, it needs far less memory than a full set and provides constant-time lookups.
+Yet it can occasionally produce false positives.

 Meanwhile, a traditional RDBMS like PostgreSQL updates data pages in place on disk (B-tree), which can be slower for a burst of random writes but makes reads simple (each piece of data has one home).